uwdub/web-dub/reu/index.md

 This may vary.
 See the [student expectations document](https://docs.google.com/document/d/1rZp9QP83v2BVWevAMsBJi4Aj-jCYtmRv10kwtyINmf4/edit?usp=sharing) for details.

-#### Apart from being able to participate in conducting research, what else can I expect from this program?
+#### Apart from being able to participate in conducting research, what else can I expect?

 We offer a range of opportunities for students to develop their research skills and knowledge.
-These include opportunities to attend the [DUB seminar series](https://dub.washington.edu/seminar.html), lunches with faculty members from across the campus, sessions with current graduate students, and a poster session to present and share your work with members of the DUB community.
+These include opportunities to attend the [DUB Seminar](https://dub.washington.edu/seminar.html), lunches with faculty members from across the campus, sessions with current graduate students, and a poster session to present and share your work with members of the DUB community.
 Furthermore, we value developing a community of undergraduate researchers, and encourage members of a REU cohort to self-organize social activities.

 #### I have a question that is not answered here.
-Whom do I contact?
+Who can I contact?

-You can email <dubreu [at] uw.edu> with any questions that you may have about the program.
+You can email any questions that you may have about the program to dubreu [at] uw.edu.